Groby: History

 Historically, the village is noted for its connection with two Queens of England.
 Groby Old Hall, built in the 15th century, was owned by the Grey family whose estate included Bradgate Park.
 Sir John Grey of Groby married Elizabeth Woodville.
 After his death, in battle, she married Edward IV of England.
 Bradgate Park was the childhood home of Lady Jane Grey, who became Queen of England for nine days in 1553.
 The Grey family held the barony until it was forfeited in 1554.
 Thomas Grey, Lord Grey of Groby became MP for Leicester in 1641 and fought on the side of Parliament in the English Civil War.
 In 1649 Grey was the only aristocrat of the 59 signatories of the death warrant of Charles I.

 There is no definitive explanation of the roots of the village's name, but its '-by' ending implies a link to Viking rule during the period of the Danelaw.
 Also, groo is a Viking word for pit, which may well refer to the quarry situated next to the village.
 The Domesday entry lists the village as 'Grobi'.
 The Concise Oxford Dictionary of English Place-names also shows the names Groubi or Groebi in the 12th century.
 Furthermore, it suggests the name is from a tarn perhaps with the Old Scandinavian name grōf; and that the Old Norse gróf means "a torrent and a gully formed by it."
 The dictionary also says, "It is identical with [ Gothic language ] gróba, [ Old High German ] grouba 'pit, hollow'."

-Shopping

-The village centre has a few shops, including two Co-op supermarkets, Co-op Chemists, Pricegate, Studio J hair salon, Chaplins (traditional family butcher), a bakery, greengrocers, Cathy Stevens Jewellery, Mark Jarvis, Wilson & Sons Newsagent, and Flint.
-There is also a fish and chip shop, a Chinese takeaway and various other shops.
-The pub The Stamford Arms, named after the historic owners – the Grey family were Earls of Stamford – had a £450k restaurant refurbishment in 2013.
-The Lawnwood shopping parade has a convenience store, dog grooming parlour, tattoo removers and a hairdresser's.
-There is another Co-op supermarket a few minutes away from the village centre.

-The Stamford Arms is the sole pub in Groby, located in the village centre.